DataDog/integrations-core/docs/dev/new_check_howto.md

 #### Unit test

-The first part of the `check` method retrieves and verifies two pieces of information needed from the configuration file.
+The first part of the `check` method retrieves and verifies two elements from the configuration file.
 This is a good candidate for a unit test.
 Open the file at `awesome/tests/test_awesome.py` and replace the contents with something like this:

 ```python
 import pytest